-Appendix 9 of the URS Strategic Assessment of the Vale of White Horse Local Plan 2031 Part 1: Appendices concluded, with respect to 10 sites considered with long term potential, that "In terms of the best-performing site options, these are considered to be sites at Valley Park, Didcot A, North West Grove, and Rowstock.
+Appendix 9 of the URS Strategic Assessment of the Vale of White Horse Local Plan 2031 Part 1: Appendices concluded, with respect to 10 sites considered with long term potential, that (respondents bold) "In terms of the best-performing site options, these are considered to be sites at Valley Park, Didcot A, North West Grove, and Rowstock.
 They have no significant constraints and would lead to various positive effects, particularly in terms of housing, reducing the need to travel and the local economy, through good access to employment sites and town centres".

-Currently Didcot A, Rowstock and the Land West of Steventon have no housing allocation.
+Despite this, the VoWH Local plan currently has no housing allocated to Didcot A, Rowstock and the land West of Steventon.

-Therefore, the decision to allocate 1,400 houses the majority on greenfield land in the North Wessex Downs AONB, the largest greenfield allocation in any National Park or AONB in the UK, is not the most appropriate when considered against the alternatives, and is therefore unsound.
+The decision to allocate 1,400 houses to the North Wessex Downs AONB would be the largest greenfield allocation in any National Park or AONB in the UK.
+It is not the most appropriate strategy when considered against the alternatives.
+The decision is therefore unsound.